AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Conclusion

 \section{Conclusion}

 We presented \method{}, an LLM-based pipeline that generates novel scenarios with functional tests and end-to-end security exploits.
-We first validate its accuracy against human-expert written tests and security exploits in \origbenchmark{}, demonstrating close alignment with human-expert written tests and more thoroughness in generated security tets.
-We then use \method{} to bootstrap \benchmark{}, an extension to \origbenchmark{}, more than doubling its size.
-We use the design of \method{} to generate \benchmark{} in three splits of increasing difficulty, \textsc{easy}, \textsc{medium} and \textsc{hard}.
-We thus are confident that our work will enable sustained security evaluation of evaluation of LLM-based code generation.
+We first validated its accuracy against human-expert written tests and security exploits in \origbenchmark{}, demonstrating close alignment with human-expert written tests and more thoroughness in generated security tests.
+We then used \method{} to bootstrap \benchmark{}, an extension of \origbenchmark{} that more than doubles its size across three splits of increasing difficulty: \textsc{easy}, \textsc{medium}, and \textsc{hard}. \method{} enables long-term and inherently contamination-free security evaluation of LLM code generation.